selimslab/selimslab.github.io/_NOTES/ux/natural-tech.md

 ---
-title: Natural technology
+title: Natural UX
 ---

-Tech blends into the reality as it matures
+Tech blends into reality as it matures

 We evolved to use our hands and eyes,